11% off all orders w/ code

 Roller Printing

-Roller printing is preferred for long production runs due to its high-speed capabilities.
-This technique involves using a separate printing roller for each color being printed.
+Manufacturers prefer roller printing for long production runs because it offers high-speed capabilities.
+This technique uses a separate printing roller for each color.
 Each roller rotates over the fabric under pressure against an iron pressure roller.
 Roller printing can simultaneously print up to a dozen different colors, making it highly efficient for large-scale production.

 Key Points: